How to Decorate Vintage Style

 - Lace Doilies

 - Hurricane Lamps

 If you have a fireplace, add vintage fire andirons, hand wrought tools, bellows, and foot long matches.
 If your home doesn't have a fireplace, you can purchase an electric fireplace to give the room that comfy, cozy feel.
 Combine the old with the new, by adding vintage framed photographs and antique glass vases to your fireplace mantle.

 Where to Shop for Vintage Items

 It's easy to find vintage items.
 They are plentiful at consignment shops and antique stores.
 Also, flea markets and yard sales are a good place to look for interesting finds.
 Check your local paper for upcoming yard sales.
-EBay also has lots of vintage items and collectibles.
+If you have a Goodwill store in your area, they usually have an abundance of vintage items and low prices.
+Also, eBay also has lots of vintage items and collectibles.
 If you haven't already looked, check out your grandma's attic.
 You might find lots of hidden treasures there.
 Take your time and add to your collection as you find it.

 Where to Find Vintage: